-- Work with U.S. Wheat Associates on advocating before Congress for enforcement of existing trade agreements and on the importance of building new markets. - Preserve and enhance funding levels for export promotion programs (MAP/ FMD/ATP). - Engage on infrastructure/transportation policy action that would affect our ability to get the crop to market and U.S. competitiveness in international markets. - Collaborate with wheat value chain stakeholders towards implementation of a breadbasket checkoff.
+- Work with U.S. Wheat Associates on advocating before Congress for enforcement of existing trade agreements and on the importance of building new markets. - Preserve and enhance funding levels

+- for export promotion programs (MAP/FMD/ATP/RAPP). - Engage on infrastructure/transportation policy action that would affect our ability to get the crop to market and U.S. competitiveness in international markets.